Building on agreed strategies and plans

 What are the next steps?

-Now that the decision to build the Basin Bridge has been made, we will now complete the necessary RMA documentation, which we expect to lodge with the Environmental Protection Authority (EPA) in early 2013.
-To help us prepare these applications we will engage further with affected parties and the councils prior lodging the applications with the EPA.
-Further details on this engagement will be released shortly.
+We have now completed the necessary RMA documentation and have lodged our applications with the Environmental Protection Authority (EPA) this week (18 June 2013).
+To help us prepare these applications we engaged with affected parties and the councils prior to lodging our applications with the EPA.

 The T2T improvements will be the first part of the Ngauranga to Airport projects to be completed.
 This will help ease SH1 traffic and help achieve WCC’s plans for a high-quality public transport spine.